maheshkkolla/maheshkkolla.github.io/_posts/2020-08-15-rename-s3-bucket-in-terraform.markdown

     }
   ```

-  Run this command to remove the above resource from the terraform state.
+  Run the following command to remove the above resource from the terraform state.
   This will make terraform to stop tracking this bucket though the resource is present.
   We will be adding again with the new bucket created.